RedHenDev/Amelie-winter-24/aww_24/README.md

 To Do & ideas

+-feature ai dedicated movement component (rather than spaghetti in a-loco)

 -feature snomodillo to follow and talk with etc quest master

--feature mobs from blockbench
+DONE -feature mobs from blockbench

 -bug Stop 'lag' at start due to loading of terrains immediately of moving

--bug replace all instaces of 'player' with 'subject'
+-feature replace all instaces of 'player' with 'subject'

 -feature Direction indicators

--bug correct tree trunks
+DONE -bug correct tree trunks

 DONE -feature double sided canopy